How to Protect Your Company Name In Germany?

 Do you want to protect your business name from unauthorized use?

-This article will help you comprehend why it is important to protect your company name in Germany as well as the procedures you need to take in order to do the same.
+This article will help you comprehend why it is important to protect your company name in Germany as well as the procedures you need to take to do the same.

 You will have the only right to the company name if you legally protect it in Germany.